wing5wong/artisan-whs-static/source/_courses/BAC1.md

   - "24355"
   - "24356"
   - "25919"
+  - "31512"
-course_fees: $80 for take-home component
+course_fees: $100 for take-home component
 ---
-The purpose of this course is to provide students the opportunity to gain a National Certificate in Building, Construction and Allied Trade Skills.
-To do this students will need to gain literacy and numeracy credits, and study both BAC1 and one other approved Technology subject (i.e. DVC or TEC).
+Building, Construction, and Allied Trades Skills (BCATS) programmes are practical and multi-disciplinary programmes for students, providing them with the skills and knowledge to springboard into any career in the construction industry.
+Rather than focusing on any one trade, they build skills and an understanding of all trades in the construction industry.
+They also develop literacy, numeracy and communication skills and contribute to NCEA qualifications.
 The course is assessed by Unit Standards which require both practical and theory assessment.
-Students will undertake set project work.
+Students will undertake set project work and participate in a class building project.
 This course is most suited to those students who genuinely intend to pursue a career in construction.
+(Extension credits may be offered).